khakhalin/notes/keywords/spark.md

 * `.count()` - that's a tricky one, as it's heavily optimized, and tries not to trigger a full calculation where possible.
     * It seems that on a one-node instance (without parallelization) it triggers it, and always returns a correct result.
     * If run on a multi-core instance, and combined with a command that explicitly collects information from all cores, for example `.cache().count()` (see "Caching" below) it also returns a correct result
     * ☢️ If run on a multi-core instance without an explicit collection, it may be off  however.
-This is impostant to remember when checking for duplicates, as the paradygmatic `if df.count() != df.dropDuplicates().count()` test may lie to you in some edge cases!
+This is impostant to remember when checking for duplicates, as the paradygmatic `if df.count() != df.drop_duplicates().count()` test may lie to you in some edge cases!

 Footnotes:
 * https://stackoverflow.com/questions/69038671/why-method-count-does-not-get-true-num-of-rows